NithinSangsi/Vinandii---dil-ka-Swadhh/README.md

 # NOTE :

-  Update the songs[]  array in vinandii.js to match your own songs.
+  Update the songs[]  array in script.js to match your own songs.

   Ensure that the songs/ and images/ paths are correct.

   Works best on modern browsers (Chrome, Edge).

 # Future Enhancements
-  (like shuffle, repeat, volume control, playlist from API) so it looks more professional on GitHub?
+  (like shuffle ✅, repeat ✅, volume control ✅,playlist from API) so it looks more professional on GitHub?